2019 Hillside Select®

-2005 Enticing aromas of blackberry and cassis, flavors of black cherry, currant, cassis liqueur, black plum, dark chocolate, spice and tobacco.
+2005 Enticing and complex.
+Aromas of blackberry and cassis, flavors of black cherry, currant, cassis liqueur, black plum, dark chocolate, leather, spice and tobacco.
 Round, smooth tannins.

 2004 Enduring aromas and flavors of blackberry, cassis, dark chocolate, juicy black cherry, black pepper integrated nicely with silky tannins.

 2003 Expansive and round.
-Aromas and flavors of blackberry, black cherry and spice with a rich cassis, blackberry, toast, mocha, herbs, and a seamless integration of soft, ripe tannins.
+Aromas and flavors of blackberry, black cherry and baking spice with a rich cassis, blackberry, toast, mocha, herbs, and a seamless integration of soft, ripe tannins.
+Very pretty.

-2002 Harmonious, silky black cherry, rich plum, black fruit, cassis, and dark chocolate shot through with toasty vanilla, blueberry, and cedar.
+2002 Harmonious, vibrant black cherry, rich plum, black fruit, red currant, red plum, and dark chocolate shot through with toasty vanilla, blueberry, and cedar.

-2001 Elegant blackberry, currant, black cherry, cola, and cassis; rich, stylish dark fruit flavors, with a balanced seasoning of minerals, smoke, vanilla, tobacco, and herbs
+2001 Elegant blackberry, currant, black cherry, cola, mocha, and cassis; rich, stylish dark fruit flavors, with a balanced seasoning of minerals, smoke, vanilla, tobacco, and herbs.

 2000 Pleasing black fruit, pepper, mineral, sweet-spicy vanilla, and dried herbs.
 Showing mature characteristics of cedar and tea.
 A core of sweetness and supple, mature tannins.